nuzillard/KnapsackSearch/README.md

  ## Usage

+ The user of KnapsackSearch first creates a file named *familyname*_genera.txt, so that *familyname* stands for the nickname of a botanical family such as 'papaver' for the family of Papaveracea.

+ The file *familyname*_genera.txt may contain lines of three kinds:

+ 1. Blank lines, considered as a comment
+ 2. Lines that start with a # sign, considered as a comment
+ 3. Lines with a single word, standing for a *genus* name, starting with an upper-case letter (A-Z)

 Enter command `python process.py familyname` from the rdkit environment.
 As an example run `python process.py papaver` to collect data about compounds reported in KNApSAcK from Papaveraceae, according to the list of genera written in file papaver_genera.txt.
 On November 19, 2019, the resulting papaver_knapsack.sdf file contained 476 molecules.
 Other examples can be found in the Examples directory.

  The list of genera that belong to a given family can be found by means of the [NCBI Taxonomy tool](https://www.ncbi.nlm.nih.gov/taxonomy).